post image

 Summer (July-September)

-- Pros: Full access to the park with all roads and most trails open; warm days perfect for hiking and lake activities; peak wildflower season in July and early August.
+• Pros: Full access; all roads and most trails open; peak wildflower season in July and early August.

 Fall (October-November)

-- Pros: Beautiful fall colors, especially among the aspens and oaks at lower elevations; fewer visitors; clear, crisp air ideal for photography.
+• Pros: Beautiful fall colors; fewer visitors; clear, crisp air ideal for photography.

 Winter (December-April)

-- Pros: Snow-covered landscapes of stunning beauty; excellent opportunities for snowshoeing and cross-country skiing; hydrothermal areas are especially dramatic with steam rising against the snow.
+• Pros: Snow-covered landscapes; excellent snowshoeing and cross-country skiing; hydrothermal areas are especially dramatic with steam rising against the snow.

 Spring (May-June)